-Our commitment to social housing law stems from our desire to improve peoples’ lives and, health aside, a place to live is as important as it gets.
+Our commitment to social housing stems from our desire to improve peoples’ lives and, health aside, a place to live is as important as it gets.

-Starting with helping tenants to make their own estate transfers a success, over the past 25 years we have grown to be one of the leading social housing solicitors and law firms in the country.
+Starting with helping tenants to make their own estate transfers a success, over the past 25 years we have grown to be one of the leading social housing law firms in the country and are ranked as Band 1 by Chambers.
 We have done this by never forgetting we are part of a sector making a difference to peoples’ lives.

 Find out more about the services we provide to housing providers…